For Immediate Release

 Beacon Open Studios is an annual, weekend long community event that has become one of the largest of its kind in the Hudson Valley, anticipated by artists and visitors alike.
 The thousands of visitors who come to Beacon Open Studios not only add to the vibrancy of the community, they confirm Beacon as the cultural destination it has become.
 It's a rare opportunity for the public to experience the private working spaces of a multitude of diverse artists.
 Visitors are invited to view works in progress and talk to individual artists, including some nationally and internationally exhibited names.
 For artists, art lovers, dealers, collectors, and curators, Beacon Open Studios is a great way to discover new talents, make worthwhile connections, and purchase artwork directly from the artists.

-As a project of BeaconArts, the non profit organization responsible for much of the artistic growth in the area, Beacon Open Studios owes its success to the dedicated volunteers and artists who live and work in the community.
-This event is made possible in part with funds from the Decentralization Program, a re-grant program of the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature and administered by Arts Mid-Hudson.
+As a project of BeaconArts, the non profit organization responsible for much of the artistic growth in the area, Beacon Open Studios owes its success to the dedicated volunteers and artists who live and work in the community and all of our local sponsors.
+This project is made possible with funds from the Decentralization Program, a regrant program of the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature and administered by Arts Mid-Hudson.

 Image: Jean Brennan